EllaAro/hug-a-pug/README.md

 # Hug A Pug
 ## Description

-Stuck at home because of COVID-19?
+> Stuck at home because of COVID-19?
 Why not get a cute pug at it?

-'Hug A Pug' provides a service for humans that want to rent the services of our cute puggy pups!
+'HugAPug' provides a service for humans that want to rent the services of our cute puggy pups!
 In times like these, where COVID-19 has prevented us from having any human contact, we can now supplement it with some pug love!
 ## How Does The Site Work?

 ![Choose the pug you want to rent his services by clicking the left upper button (heart emoji)](examples/example1.png)